Get,

 • Ensure that hair products do not come in contact with your face.

-• Keep your face clean using a mild face wash with warm water.2
+• Keep your face clean using a mild face wash with warm water14

 When to Seek Medical Help?

-Whiteheads during adolescence, though not life-threatening, can have a psychological impact on the person.
-It can affect the self-image too.
-At such times, it is essential to seek help from a healthcare provider, especially if one is experiencing symptoms of depression or anxiety due to the whiteheads.2
+Whiteheads during adolescence, although not life-threatening, can have a psychological impact on the person as it can affect their self-image.
+At such times, it is essential to seek help from a doctor, especially if you are experiencing signs of emotional distress or sadness as a result whiteheads5.

-Whiteheads are small yellowish or whitish eruptions occurring on the skin, especially in areas where there are a lot of oil glands when the sebum produced by oil glands gets trapped inside a hair follicle.
-The trapped sebum cause inflammation of the gland or hair follicle due to infection of the sebaceous gland by bacteria, extra sebum production or abnormal development of keratin.
-While whiteheads can be hereditary, they are also caused by conditions which make the sebaceous glands hyperactive and by toxic chemicals.
+Whiteheads are small yellowish or whitish eruptions occurring on the skin, especially in areas where there are a lot of oil glands1,4.
+The sebum trapped inside a hair follicle can cause inflammation of the gland or hair follicle due to bacterial infection, extra sebum production or abnormal development of keratin5.
+While whiteheads can be hereditary, they are also caused by toxic chemicals or factors that make the sebaceous glands hyperactive, like the onset of puberty1,6,7.

-Having whiteheads on the skin is a fairly common condition, especially in the adolescent age group.
-Though not dangerous, they may have an emotional impact on the individual having them, and one must seek medical help if one is feeling depressed or anxious due to whiteheads.
+Having whiteheads is a fairly common condition, especially in adolescents.
+Although not dangerous, whiteheads may have an emotional impact; therefore, you must seek medical help if you are feeling depressed or anxious due to whiteheads4,14

-Honey, aloe vera, tea tree oil, witch hazel and coconut oil are some natural solutions for whiteheads.
-With these home remedies, you can tackle whiteheads on your face, neck or back in a natural way, at the comfort of your home.
+Honey, aloe vera, tea tree oil, witch hazel and coconut oil are some natural remedies for the management of whiteheads8,13.
+With these home remedies, you can tackle whiteheads naturally, in the comfort of your home.

 What is the difference between blackheads and whiteheads?

-No, whiteheads are not contagious at all.
-They cannot be transmitted from one person to another.2
+No, whiteheads cannot be transmitted from one person to another.

-Squeezing whiteheads is not recommended, as trying to extract them can cause infection or inflammation of that part of the skin.
-Trying to extract them by squeezing can also cause scarring.2
+Pressing on the whiteheads is not recommended as trying to extract them can cause infection or inflammation of that part of the skin and may also cause scarring.

-Can home remedies help me get rid of whiteheads permanently?
+Can home remedies help me manage whiteheads permanently?

 While the above-mentioned home remedies have shown beneficial effects for tackling whiteheads, there is not enough scientific evidence to state that their effect is permanent.